oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/rest/_index.md

 ```

 Where `<SANs>` lists the subject alternative names to put into the generated self-signed
-certificate for the external WebLogic Server Kubernetes Operator REST HTTPS interface, `<operator-namespace>` should match
+certificate for the external operator REST `HTTPS` interface, `<operator-namespace>` should match
 the namespace where the operator will be installed, and optionally the secret name, which defaults
 to `weblogic-operator-external-rest-identity`.

 You should include the addresses of all masters and load balancers
-(i.e. what a client specifies to access the external REST endpoint)
+(for example, what a client specifies to access the external REST endpoint)
 in the subject alternative name list.
 In addition, each name must be prefaced
-by `DNS:` for a host name, or `IP:` for an address, as with this example:
+by `DNS:` for a host name, or `IP:` for an address, as in this example:
 ```
 -a "DNS:myhost,DNS:localhost,IP:127.0.0.1"
 ```